dyanarose/overwolf-sample-plugin-documentation/README.md

 Using the XULRunner SDK you are able to interact with your c/c++ code through javascript.

-You can explore the full API at https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference
+You can explore the full API at https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference.

+The [main file](https://github.com/overwolf/overwolf-sample-plugin/blob/master/npOverwolfSamplePlugin/main.cpp#L9) notes that the sample app was tested against a specific version of the SDK.
+Make sure you use the version listed.

 How is the sample app structured
 --------------------------------